rogerthant/supervised-learning-course-outline/CourseOutline.md

 - Learner will be able to explain the importance of splitting data for training and testing.
 - Learner will be able to implement a basic train-test split and evaluate models using a holdout test set for both regression and classification tasks.
 - Learner will be able to define and distinguish between overfitting and underfitting (first introduced in 2.3).
-- Learner will be able to recognize signs of overfitting (high training accuracy, low test accuracy) and underfitting (underfitting (low accuracy on both training and test sets).
+- Learner will be able to recognize signs of overfitting (high training accuracy, low test accuracy) and underfitting (low accuracy on both training and test sets).
 - Functions introduced:
   - sklearn.model_selection: `train_test_split()`